wrk-flow/php-api-sdk-builder/docs/content/en/index.md

 ---
 title: Introduction
-subtitle: 'Build unified APIs with dependency injection and strict code in mind.'
+subtitle: 'This package helps you build PHP clients for external APIs with dependency injection and type strict code in mind.'
 position: 1
 ---

 <img src="https://img.shields.io/badge/PHPStan-8-blue" class="inline-flex" style="margin: 0;" />
 <img src="https://img.shields.io/badge/PHP-8.1-B0B3D6"  class="inline-flex" style="margin: 0;" />

+## Why to use?

-This package is for those who wants to build wants to consume external APIs with type strict code in mind.
+- If you want to consume external API without losing type strict code (Data transfer objects instead of array keys).
+- If you work with multiple APIs and want to use the same conventions.
+- If you want to provide type strict way to build request parameters.
+- If you want to save time building HTTP/s request.

 ## Features